fletchulence/web-sprint-challenge-advanced-state-management/interview_answers.md

 1. What problem does the context API help solve?

-      - Context API solves the
+      - Context API is really set out to solve the issue of prop drilling!
+Instead of drilling props through our application, context API allows us to create global variables to pass into the specific components necessary.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux. **What does each piece do**?
 Why is the **store** known as a 'single source of truth' in a redux application?